WaveMaker Asset for UnityFirst announcement about my upcoming WaveMaker asset. First impressions.

 It cannot be used for huge spaces, oceans, seas.
 It should be used for small spaces, add-ons to your games.

 Right now it is pretty fast, and I still haven't used threads or the job system.
 I will publish more numbers when I finish it and make a final efficiency pass that will improve it a lot.
 Depends on the resolution, but it is never more than 3ms (fixedUpdate + update).
 But that is definitely going to be a lot less.
 Sometimes it can be around 0.2ms and my goal is to make it faster.

 I created this scene for you to see live on your browser.
 You can't modify anything, it's just a WebGL test.

 Test Scene <-- Removed Link.
 Visit the official website!

 The Ship Game.
 Try it!

 I made a little game for people to test online.
 You can play too using a computer with arrow keys.
-Try it here.
+Try it here [Edit.
+Find more advanced versions in the official website].
 The best 1.0 version will be always uploaded there.